 All IIRP employees, students, trustees, and attendees of IIRP conferences are given to understand that their images, names, voices, and likenesses may be included, published, or used in perpetuity in IIRP publications, including print, broadcast, social, and/or other electronic media for publicity or marketing purposes.
 Procedures are established so that IIRP employees, students, trustees, and attendees of IIRP conferences can opt out of this arrangement.
-The Office of the Associate Dean of Administration is responsible for these procedures, which can be found in your Student Portal.
+The Vice President for Strategy and Communications is responsible for these procedures, which can be found in your Student Portal.